commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer order:fix_payment_source ID`

 Send this attribute if you want to set the payment source associated with the last succeeded authorization.
-At the end of the fix the order should be placed and authorized and ready for approval.
+At the end of the fix the order should be placed and authorized and ready to be approved.
+A tentative to fix the payment source is done before approval automatically.
 Cannot be passed by sales channels.

 ```sh-session
 USAGE